 To help you ensure that you achieve the most out of your 1-on-1 meetings, here are some do’s and don’ts to keep in mind.

 Foundations of One-on-One meetings: The Do’s

 - A great manager needs to be a great coach too who knows the right solution based and open-ended questions to ask.
 Prepare yourself with the set of right questions to ask before going for a 1-on-1 meeting with your team members.
 It is important to ask the right questions and solution-focused questions to motivate the employee and create new mental maps that encourage changes.

 - 1-on-1 meetings are not meant to track progress on projects or just take status updates.
 1-on-1 meetings should go beyond it and open up the scope for real, raw, and difficult conversations.
-Remember, it is an opportunity to connect and know each other well.
+Remember, it is an opportunity to connect and know each other well that will later help during the performance appraisal.
 Focus on building relationships because when you do that it is possible to make a positive impact on their mind.

 - Pause for a moment and spend some time on self-reflection before going for your 1-on-1 meeting.
 Look and think forward, take time to plan for the most pressing issues.
 Self-reflection also allows gauging if you both are on the right alignment.

 - Remember a 1-on-1 meeting is meant for a collaborative connection.
 It should be aimed in such a way where both the manager and employee should be willing to take ownership.
 Encourage dialogue and an open discussion instead of a monologue where the employee just takes orders from the managers.